jurij-jukic/sample-hyperapp/resources/guides/04-P2P-PATTERNS.md

 3. **Plan for conflicts** - Concurrent updates will happen
 4. **Test with multiple nodes** - Single node testing misses P2P issues
 5. **Document protocols** - Other developers need to understand your P2P design
+6. **Consistent naming** - Use the same publisher/process names across all nodes
+7. **Always set timeouts** - Even for fire-and-forget patterns